Animal Rights WATCH 2008 page 1

 required Dallas breeding or intact permit.

-If the Pennsylvania and California legislation becomes law, it will
+If the Pennsylvania and California legislation

 not be safe for anyone to attend a field trial, dog show or